truera/trulens/docs/attribution_parameterization.md

 #### Case 4: The Distribution of Interest (DoI) Cut / Explanation flexibility

 Usually, we explain the output with respect to each point in the input.
+All cases up to now were using a default called PointDoI.
 Now, suppose you want to explain using an aggregate over samples of points.

 **Use case:** You want to do integrated gradients, gradcam, shapley values instead of saliency maps.
 These only differ by sampling strategies.
 Eg: Integrated gradients is a sample from a straight line from a baseline to a value.